Mymoza/trello-similar-labels/README.md

 ## What's next ?

-1. Work on tests
+1. Do more tests

-2. Complete the INSTALL.md for the installation process
+2. The algorithm to merge tags is way too complex and needs to be better

-3. Clean the code in comments (used as examples to go further) + add some comments to help understand the code (PEP8)
+3. Complete the INSTALL.md for the installation process

-4. I hope I am able to merge similar labels in the next days
+4. Clean the code in comments (used as examples to go further) + add some comments to help understand the code (PEP8)

 5. I'd like to ask the user which board he wants to use for the detection